A terrifying, Interactive, Upcycled Noise Contraption

 A playful and interactive sound-sculpture model of the water cycle.

-Commissioned by the House of Fairy Tales in 2010 for the Thames festival, and then commissioned again by 509 Arts for Landlines and Watermarks.
+Originally commissioned in 2010 by the House of Fairy Tales for the Thames festival, and then commissioned again in 2018 by 509 Arts for Landlines and Watermarks.

 Find out more about the Gurgle Splosher here.